oakwood/BerghsLAB2014/README.md

 Create your own DIY jump sensor using aluminum foil.
 ###4 - Band
 Create band by playing a sample everytime someone touches an object.
 Fruits, liquids, cutlery anything goes!
-###5 - Sonar, distance
+###5 - Alarm
-Use a sonar to measure how far is your user,
+Use the sonar as trigger an alarm when someone has entered an area.
-###6 - Sonar, trigger
+###6 - Punch
-Use the sonar as trigger to know when someone has entered a space.
+Use a sonar to make a punch detector.
+Learn how to load a video file.
-###7 - Servo
+###7 - Arm Wrestling
-Make things move with a servo motor!
+Make digital Arm Wrestling game that moves a servo motor!

 ##Day 2
 *Introduction to Spacebrew*